sheetalzutta-source/assignment-02-bitsom_ba_2511349/part1-rdbms/normalization.md

 Similarly, deleting the only order containing a specific product_id removes all information about that product, including product_name, category, and unit_price.
 Additionally, if a sales_rep_id is linked to only one order, deleting that record removes information about the sales representative such as sales_rep_name, sales_rep_email, and office_address.
 This leads to unintended data loss and violates data integrity principles.

+## Normalization Justification
+Keeping all data in a single table may seem simpler initially, but it leads to significant data redundancy and anomalies.
+In the given dataset, customer, product, and sales representative details are repeated across multiple rows for each order.
+For example, if a customer like Priya Sharma places multiple orders, her email and city are stored repeatedly.
+This increases storage usage and creates consistency issues.
+Update anomalies occur when a value needs to be changed in multiple rows.
+For instance, if a customer's email changes, it must be updated everywhere.
+Missing even one row leads to inconsistent data.
+Insert anomalies arise when we cannot add information independently.
+For example, a new product cannot be added unless it is part of an order.
+Similarly, delete anomalies occur when deleting an order results in loss of important data such as customer or product details.
+Normalization to Third Normal Form (3NF) solves these problems by separating data into related tables such as customers, products, orders, order_items, and sales_reps.
+Each table stores only relevant attributes, and relationships are maintained using foreign keys.
+This eliminates redundancy, ensures data integrity, and makes updates, inserts, and deletes safe and consistent.
+Therefore, normalization is not over engineering but a necessary step for reliable database design.